Why your Agribusiness start-up will fail

 As young people venture into the agribusiness boom, many are doomed to fail from the onset.
 According to small business administration, 20% of startups fail during the first year, half of them will fail within five years, just a third will survive for a decade.
 Other successful firms lack a perpetual life, and they close down as soon as their starter dies.

-In this article, we pinpoint out various basic business mismanagement practices that can cost your investment.
+In this article, we highlight the causes of business failure and risks that are likely to cost your investment.
 We also offer proposals on what you can do, to increase your chances of success.

 If you are to succeed in any kind of business, produce what the market will buy and that you can sell at a profit.
 It means you are not starting a commercial farm or a farm inputs shop as a self-employment dream, but an economic venture to create wealth.
 Understand the market needs and provide a solution in a way that you make profits.
 This can be farming, trading in goods, milling animal feeds or offering soil testing services.